 Fifteen years after leaving school, Fred (Dylan O’Brien) appears to have it all; a successful career, a stylish apartment and a loving partner.
-However, when his mother is rushed into the hospital following an aneurysm, Fred’s everyday life is invaded by a series of strange and uncomfortable flashbacks.
-These random thoughts transport Fred back to his school life, where a girl haunts his visions.
-However, as Fred fixates on finding this mysterious girl, his life begins to unravel as the present merges with the past.
-But are these flashbacks rooted in a forgotten history?
-Or is his present a mere mirage?
-And what if life isn’t a linear path?
+However, when his mother is rushed into hospital following an aneurysm, Fred’s life unravels through a series of strange and terrifying flashbacks.
+As these flashbacks grow more powerful, they transport Fred back to his days at school and forward to a dystopian future that haunts his every waking minute.
+At the heart of these visions is a girl, and as Fred fixates on finding her, the past and present merge.

 From the outset, Flashback creates a rabbit hole that may prove too deep and complex in its structure for some, but for those willing to enter this deep and dark warren of intrigue, mystery and science fiction, Flashback won’t disappoint.
 The stand out here is Dylan O’Brien’s multi-faceted performance as mirror images of himself.
 When this performance is coupled with MacBride’s directorial vision and Brendan Steacy’s cinematography, Flashback opens a Pandora’s Box of classic science fiction themes and relishes challenging its audience – the final thirty minutes a clear homage to Kubrick’s 2001 A Space Odyssey.
 In a crowded online marketplace of movies due to the pandemic, Flashback may fall through the cracks, but trust me, this one deserves your attention.

 BEYOND THE INFINITE TWO MINUTES